 Supporting LGBTQ+ & Gender-Diverse Youth

 Understanding the unique challenges faced by LGBTQ+ and gender-diverse youth is important for professionals working with this population.
-Establishing a welcoming and inclusive environment plays a key role in helping youth and their families feel protected and supported.
+Establishing a welcoming and inclusive environment is key to helping youth and their families feel protected and supported.

 Research shows that LGBTQ+ and gender-diverse youth experience a higher rate of abuse and neglect than their heterosexual and binary peers, which leads to higher rates of involvement in the child welfare system.
 Studies estimate about 30 percent of current youth in foster care identify as LGBTQ+ and five percent as transgender.
 A positive family environment, with high levels of parental support, has been shown to help foster resilience and better health outcomes for this youth population.